 Peter Mark Award of the American Vacuum Society 1985

-Member of the New York Academy of Sciences since 1995
+Member of the New York Academy of Sciences in 1995

 Semiconductor Surfaces, Interfaces and Nanostructures Prize 2005, (ICFSI 2005)